WICG/local-font-access/security-privacy.md

 ## 2.1.
 What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?

-This feature intentionally reveals a list of local fonts to the Web site.
+This feature intentionally reveals a list of local fonts to the Web site, and optionally tables within each font.
 This can include common fonts, fonts purchased from type foundries, or even custom fonts such as personal handwriting fonts.

+In addition, the data returned in the tables can include metadata about the font, as well as the actual font contents.
+Providing access to this information is necessary in order to correctly render text using the font.

 Browsers currently provide for the use of local fonts, but not enumeration.
 For example, the CSS `font-family` property can be used to request the use of a local font by name.
 If the font is not available, the browser will provide a fallback.
 Through the use of measurement APIs, it is usually possible to determine if the requested font or a fallback was used.
 Given a dictionary of font names, this can be used to determine which are available on a user's system.